keisukeirie/quickdraw_prediction_model/README.md

 ![prediction_for_example3](images/chart_dog1.jpg)

 For Country prediction, models had lower accuracy than ones from image recognition.
-Important features from XGboost model indicates that users' country can be identified based on
+The important features from XGboost model indicates that users' country can be identified based on

 1. amount of information (details) exist within an image
 2. how fast/slow did users draw their images